FC Barcelona legend Xavi Hernandez wishes Indian football icon IM Vijayan on his 52nd birthday | Goal.com

 FC Barcelona legend Xavi Hernandez wishes Indian football icon IM Vijayan on his 52nd birthday

-Former Spanish international footballer and FC Barcelona legend Xavi Herandez sent birthday wishes for icon former Indian footballer IM Vijayan on his birthday.
+Former Spanish international footballer and FC Barcelona legend Xavi Herandez sent birthday wishes for iconic Indian footballer IM Vijayan.

 The legendary Indian striker turned 52 on Sunday.